Introduction

 Indian poker card rankings are quite different from traditional poker.
 Here's how the rankings typically work:

-- Lowest Card: Conversely, in some variations of Indian Poker, the lowest card is considered the highest-ranking card.
+- Lowest Card: In some Poker variants, the lowest card is considered the highest-ranking card.
 In this case, 2 would be the highest card, followed by 3, 4, and so forth up to the Ace.

 - Special Considerations: In some versions, special considerations may apply.
 For example, some games may have a "Joker" card with a unique ranking or function as a wildcard.